jundalisay/superb/content/en/research/pythagoras/sentences/virtue.md

 The scope of the rest subsists analogously to what has been before said.
 Hence, he who energizes according to the practical virtues, is a worthy man= but he who energizes according to the cathartic virtues, is a dæmoniacal man, or is also a good dæmon.
 He who energizes according to the intellectual virtues alone, is a God.

 But he who energizes according to the paradigmatic virtues, is the father of the Gods.

-We, therefore, ought especially to pay attention to the cathartic virtues, since we may obtain these in the present life.
+We, therefore, should especially pay attention to the cathartic virtues, since we may obtain these in the present life.

 But through these, the ascent is to the more honorable virtues.
 Hence it is requisite to survey to what degree purification may be extended.
 For it is a separation from body, and from the passive motion of the irrational part.

-350 But how this may so effected, and to what extent, must now be said.
+But how this may so effected, and to what extent, must now be said.

 He who intends to acquire this purification, should, as the foundation and basis of it:
 - first know himself to be a soul bound in a foreign thing, and in a different essence.